jum/caddy-docker-proxy-redis/README.md

 underlying file is recreated upon restarting the listening daemon.
 For the docker socket this does not matter, because if docker is restarted all containers will be restarted as well.
-As a further complication, the tailscaled.service files not specify the option to preserve the directory /var/run/tailscale at daemon restart, making a mount of /var/run/tailscale instead of the socket not work.
+As a further complication, the tailscaled.service files do not specify the option to preserve the directory /var/run/tailscale at daemon restart, making a mount of /var/run/tailscale instead of the socket not work.
 But there is an option in systemd to make that work, create a directory named